 Chase the Hunger away with a Night Food Tour

 The nightlife in Ho Chi Minh City is the best time of day that everyone looks forward to.
-For the locals, Saigon by night is when they meet up with the besties for some BBQ and beer, or a sip of coffee after a hard-working day.
-Meanwhile, many foreign visitors dedicate it for a night food tour on the back of a motorbike.
-If you’re about to leave Saigon behind tomorrow, why not take advantage of your time by meeting up with the native guides and let them show you the best food in town?
+For the locals, Saigon by night is when they meet up with their besties for some BBQ and beer, or a sip of coffee after a hard-working day.
+Meanwhile, many foreign visitors dedicate it to a night food tour on the back of a motorbike.
+If you’re about to leave Saigon behind tomorrow, why not take advantage of your time by meeting up with the native guides and letting them show you the best food in town?